EmilyBierbaum/Genome_Biology/Project.md

 #### Task 2: I did NOT have to trim these files
 -  No scripts here! 😜

-#### Task 3: First we need to make an index of the Bonett lab reference transcriptome, then setup the Kallisto quantification.
-The quant script generates read counts from the R1 and R2 files per species to the reference index. and R1 and R2 files of each specimen.
+#### Task 3: First I made an index of the Bonett lab reference transcriptome, then setup the kallisto quantification.
+The quant script generates read counts from the R1 and R2 files of each species to the reference index.
 Dr. Toomey taught us how to use arrays, so I did NOT have to submit 7+ scripts!
 It does require an 'args' file.
 I created a folder to output the results to.
 - [Bonett reference transcriptome](transcriptome.txt)
 - [kallisto index sbatch](kallisto_index.sbatch)
 - [kallisto index sh](kallisto_index.sh)